IT-REX-Platform/reward_service/README.md

 2. **Track Progress:** It helps users track their learning progress and areas of improvement through different reward scores.

-3. **Encourage Interaction:** The service encourages interaction among students through REX-Duels, fostering healthy competition and regular learning.
+3. **Encourage Interaction:** The service encourages interaction among students through fostering healthy competition and regular learning.

 4. **Facilitate Ranking:** The Power Score allows for the ranking of students based on their overall performance.